eugene-eeo/gpdb/README.rst

 - A fully reliable network, where no messages are dropped as long as fewer than **B** messages are sent.
-- All messages after **B** messages are sent are dropped.
+- All messages after **B** messages will fail and nodes will know of the failure.
 - Any node can send to any other node in the network.
-- All nodes send messages at specific times.
+- All nodes send messages at the same time.
-- At each tick random nodes will communicate with at most **M** random, distinct nodes that they have not sent to/received from.

-What is being measured is the number of iterations/ticks required in order to make every node aware of the message.
-Typically the lower the number of ticks, the better.
-But this comes with a cost in **B** and **M**.
+At each tick nodes that have received the message will try to communicate with at most **M** random, distinct nodes that they have not successfully sent to/received from, and a random subset of at most size **B** of those attempts will be succesful.
+The number of ticks required in order to make every node aware of the message is measured.

 Default simulation parameters: